nora-codes/CS50-PSET10/README.md

 - *Custom Location*: This is an optional column in the table for when the user wants to add their encryption in a location not provided in the dropdown list.
-The location is stored as a number where 1 reperesents the first character in the password, 2 represents the second, and so on.
+The location is stored as a number where 1 represents the first character in the password, 2 represents the second, and so on.

-If the user wants to start again with their encryption key and reset all of the data, they will be routed back to the [***getting_started.html***](/application/templates/getting_started.html) page, which will call [***user_session.py***](/application/user_session.py) again and a new session will be initiated.
+If the user wants to start again with their encryption key and reset all of the data, they will be routed back to the [***getting_started.html***](/application/templates/getting_started.html) page, which will call [***user_session.py***](/application/user_session.py) again and initiate a new session, deleting the data from the previous session.

 ### [getting_started.html](/application/templates/getting_started.html)